 The Business of Healthcare: MBA Programs that Best Prepare Students to Tackle a Challenging Industry

 While med students who take a leave of absence to pick up an MBA along the way are not all that common, business students looking to specialize in healthcare make up a solid slice of the student body at several leading business schools—for a host of reasons.
 For starters, healthcare is a recession-proof industry offering a range of potential career paths.
-MBA graduates can go on to work as administrators in hospitals, long-term care facilities and rehabilitation facilities; as senior managers at insurance, biotechnology and pharmaceutical firms; or in increasingly prevalent healthcare-focused roles in investment banking, consulting or venture capital.
+Those with an MBA in healthcare can go on to work as administrators in hospitals, long-term care facilities and rehabilitation facilities; as senior managers at insurance, biotechnology and pharmaceutical firms; or in increasingly prevalent healthcare-focused roles in investment banking, consulting or venture capital.
 And with the digital health market expected to reach $379 billion by 2024, it should come as no surprise that healthcare entrepreneurship is hot, too.

 Climbing healthcare costs have made identifying ways to generate profits while benefiting both providers and patients a constant challenge.
 Aging populations in both the United States and Europe ensure that strains upon the industry will only increase.
 The question isn’t why prospective applicants are seeking out MBA programs that can teach them the business of healthcare.
 The question is which business schools do it best.